Appsilon/py_shiny_semantic/README.md

     . # DIRECTORY
 ```

-When developing a feature on a feature branch, you can make a manual deployment (it is recommended to delete suche deployments after the feature is merged into main):
+When developing a feature on a feature branch, you can make a manual deployment (it is recommended to delete such deployments after the feature is merged into main):

 ```
 rsconnect deploy shiny --entrypoint app .